artefactual-sdps/preprocessing-base/README.md

 ### Preprocessing:

-The entire configuration for the preprocessing worker:
+The required configuration for the preprocessing worker:

 ```toml
 debug = false